Ariana James And Jen Selter Sizzle In Skimpy Bikinis As Both Pose Together For New Instagram Snap

 “Together we are stronger.
 For a world with women who support each other, without envy, without egos, only good energy and love.
 Train with us and Fitplan app.”

-Soon after going live, the post garnered more than 15,000 likes and over 220 comments where fans and followers showered the two hotties with numerous compliments, along with heart, kiss and fire emoji.
+Soon after going live, the post garnered more than 15,000 likes and over 220 comments where fans and followers showered the two hotties with numerous compliments, along with heart, kiss, and fire emoji.

-Jen Selter also posted some picture from the same photo shoot on her Instagram account, which boasts 12.7 million followers, where the two ladies struck a different pose.
+Jen Selter also posted some pictures from the same photoshoot on her Instagram account, which boasts 12.7 million followers, where the two ladies struck a different pose.
 Within an hour, the pictures racked up an additional 45,000 likes and over 400 comments.

 Apart from her regular followers, Georgina Mazzeo and Anastasia Ashley also liked the picture to show appreciation and support for the two hot models.